Forty-Ninth Annual Convention of the North American Society for Sport History (NASSH)

 Chad Seifried, Louisiana State University (email@example.com);

 In an attempt to foster a positive community environment, build inter-generational relationships, and offer guidance for those entering the field, the mentorship program will provide mentees with an orientation to the society, an introduction to the intricacies of the field, and a basis for future collaborations and networking.
-First time NASSH scholars will be matched with experienced NASSH members in advance of the conference and the mentorship will be extended during the conference.
-The contact person is Thomas Fabian, St. Francis Xavier University (email@example.com)
+Early career NASSH scholars who register for the mentorship program will be matched with experienced NASSH members in advance of the conference.
+The mentorship will be extended through the Networking function of HOPIN during the conference.
+The contact person is Thomas Fabian, St. Francis Xavier University (email@example.com).

 General Guidelines for NASSH Presentations